dev-minjin-chou/COSC1125-1127-Contest-A.I/Evolution.md

 [Back to top](#table-of-contents)

 ----
-## Third Agent Team - Improved Expectimax Offensive and Defense Agents
+## Third Agent Team - Improved Expectimax Offense and Defense Agents
 ----
 #### Strategy summary
 The weights of the features were altered to try and encourage eating food, and the defense agent was improved in general